occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 * [Blocking subscription using the "native" Java MongoDB driver](#blocking-subscription-using-the-native-java-mongodb-driver)
 * [Blocking subscription using Spring MongoTemplate](#blocking-subscription-using-spring-mongotemplate)
+<div class="comment">It's important to recognize that MongoDB subscriptions are using the <a href="https://docs.mongodb.com/manual/core/replica-set-oplog/">oplog</a> so you need to make sure that
+you have enough oplog capacity to support your use case.
+You can also read more about this <a href="https://docs.mongodb.com/manual/changeStreams/#startafter-for-change-streams">here</a>.
+Typically this shouldn't be a problem, but if you have subscribers that risk falling behind, you may consider piping the events to e.g. Kafka and leverage it for these types of subscriptions.</div>

 By "non-durable" we mean implementations that doesn't store the subscription position in a durable storage automatically.
 It might be that the datastore does this automatically _or_ that [subscription position storage](#blocking-subscription-position-storage) is not required